-Confidentiality: Data collected for the Census of Government Finance are public record and are not confidential as authorized by Title 13, United States Code, Section 9.
+Confidentiality: Data collected for the Annual Survey of School System Finances are public record and are not confidential as authorized by Title 13, United States Code, Section 9.

 Dates of Collection: The following are important dates in the data collection process.